 The easiest oat flour blueberry muffins are a one-bowl recipe that needs just one gluten free flour to make!
 Sturdy yet tender and bursting with juicy berries.

-In a large bowl, whisk together the oat flour, baking powder, salt, and sugar.
-Lightly whisk the egg separately, then stir in the beaten egg, milk, and butter.
-Gently fold in the blueberries.
+In a large bowl, whisk together the 2 ½ cups oat flour, 3 teaspoons baking powder,½ teaspoon fine sea salt, and ½ cup granulated sugar.
+Lightly whisk the 1 large egg separately, then stir in the beaten egg, 1 cup whole milk, and ¼ cup unsalted butter,.
+Gently fold in the 1 cup blueberries.

 Place the muffin tin on a wire rack to cool for about 10 minutes, then gently turn out the muffins onto the rack to cool completely.